aims97/linkorb.github.io/docs/API/formlist.md

 ---
-id: GET - Form List
+id: formlist
 ---

+# Get - Form List
 Get a list of Form that is associated with the **Basic_Auth** token.
 This API returns every form along with the **Form Id, name,** and **label**.

 ## Header Parameters